jiahaolou/IARProject/README.md

 # IARProject
-This is for the IAR Clouding Computing project
+This is for the IAR Clouding Computing project:
 A Model for Prediction of Wildfire